 This means that at least 168 people get around regularly using alternative modes of transportation in the direct area around the Shadle Center.
-These residents require the access and the ability to get around via public transit, walking, riding a bike, or some other active mode, meaning the streets need to accommodate and prioritize those alternative modes in addition to those getting around by car.
+These residents require the access and the ability to get around via public transit, walking, riding a bike, or some other active mode, meaning the streets need to accommodate and prioritize those alternative modes in addition to cars.